 ATORG003 - A single-arm, open-label, Phase 2 study of Dacomitinib with or without dose titration for the first-line treatment of locally advanced or metastatic non-small cell lung cancer in subjects with an epidermal growth factor receptor (EGFR) activation mutation

-This is a multi-national, multi-centre, single-arm, open-label, Phase 2 clinical study of the efficacy and safety of first-line treatment with dacomitinib, with or without dose titration, in subjects with newly diagnosed stage IIIB/IV or recurrent NSCLC.
+This is a multi-national, single-arm, open-label Phase 2 clinical study of the efficacy and safety of first-line treatment with dacomitinib, with or without dose titration, in subjects with newly diagnosed stage IIIB/IIIC/IV or recurrent NSCLC.
 All subjects will have tumors that test positive for at least one EGFR activating mutation, either exon 19 deletion or exon 21 L858R mutation.
-All tumors will be of histo- and/or cytopathology consistent with adenocarcinoma or its pathologically accepted variants.
-This study aims to enrol approximately 118 subjects which receive therapy until disease progression, new systemic anticancer therapy instituted, intolerable toxicities, withdrawal of consent, death, or investigator decision dictated by protocol compliance, whichever occurs first.
+This study has met its enrolment target of 118 subjects who will receive therapy until disease progression, new systemic anticancer therapy instituted, intolerable toxicities, withdrawal of consent, death, or 36 months from first dose, whichever occurs first.